-- Eat healthy food and take care of yourself.
+There is no real way to “fix” a cracked nipple; you need to wait and let your body repair itself.
+You can encourage healing by eating healthy food and taking care of yourself.
 A nutritious diet will help your body repair itself.
 A good diet will provide you with the energy & nutrients to support the breastfeeding process.

-– keep nipples dry in between feedings,
+- Keep nipples dry in between feedings.

-– wear a breast shield (breast shells),
+- Wear a breast shield (breast shells).

-– after feeding, rinse nipples with water and apply hand expressed breast milk,
+- After feeding, rinse nipples with water and apply hand expressed breast milk,

 It is important to get a good latch on and allow your nipples to heal.
 An injured nipple may lead to a breast infection or an abscess.